Find Nursing Colleges

 Valdosta, Georgia

-In-state students pay an average of $6,583 in tuition and fees if they attend VSU full time.
-Those students who come from outside the state pay an average of $17,638.
-Bachelor’s Degree recipients from VSU accumulate an average of $29,121 in student debt by the time they complete their degree.
+Full-time students from Georgia pay an average of $6,007 in tuition and fees if they choose to attend VSU.
+Out-of-state students pay an average of $17,062.
+Bachelor’s Degree recipients from VSU accumulate an average of $25,057 in student debt by the time they complete their degree.

 Read full report on Valdosta State University